 Why Does My Toilet Keep Randomly Filling?

 A lot of random plumbing issues can occur with toilet flushing such as leaks or even changes to your shower temperature.
-Normally when you flush, however, the water stops running after a few seconds, so if the toilet keeps running then you know you have an issue.
+Normally when you flush, however, the water stops running after a few seconds.
+So if the toilet keeps running on and off, then you know you have an issue.
 This is often referred to as a phantom flush.

 When you flush the toilet, a number of things happen at once.
 You pull a lever that lifts the flap.
 That flap covers the channel that takes water from the tank to the bowl.
 When it opens, all of the water gushes down to the bowl and into the drainage pipe, then the flap closes to seal the tank once more.